contentauth/opensource.contentauth.org/docs/community.md

 - [**TrustMark**](https://github.com/adobe/trustmark): Open-source Python implementation of watermarking for encoding, decoding and removing image watermarks.
 You can use TrustMark as part of providing [durable content credentials](durable-cr/index.md).
 - [**C2PA Security Testing Tool**](https://github.com/contentauth/c2pa-attacks): A CLI tool derived from [c2patool](https://github.com/contentauth/c2patool) that performs security testing on a Content Credentials application.
 This tool is intended for use by software security professionals.

+## C2PA Foundations video course

+For a series of educational videos, see [C2PA Foundations](http://learn.contentauthenticity.org/).

 ## Discussions on Discord

 The CAI maintains a [Discord server](https://discord.gg/CAI) for open technical discussions within the developer community, with channels focused on different projects and topics.

-## C2PA Foundations videos

-For a series of educational videos, see [C2PA Foundations](http://learn.contentauthenticity.org/).

 ## Other resources